Before deep diving into UI automation testing, let’s talk about the fundamentals of UI.

 UI testing is one of the most important steps toward shaping how your customer will experience your product.
 The advice above will help you streamline that process by capitalizing on automation solutions.
 The best possible results are achieved when automation is supplemented with a manual testing component.

 There are elements of the UI testing phase that simply must be tested manually—such as testing in a real-time environment.
 Overall, however, there are opportunities to reduce the time and resource drag of manual operations by implementing automated testing.

 It is a matter of selecting the right tools and frameworks and reassessing the depth of testing that is required in order to deliver a quality product to the user.
 In the end, automation should improve your product and provide better ROI in the long run.

 QASource is an established leader in the fields of both automated and manual testing.
-Our team of 700+ skilled QA engineers have delivered more than $11 billion of successful customer exits, which gives us the experience to show you how to maximize the speed and resource benefits of automated UI testing.
-Contact us today for a free quote: Email firstname.lastname@example.org or call +1.925.271.5555 to get started.
+Our team of 1500+ skilled QA engineers have extensive experience of delivering successful software products for clients across different industry verticals, and have extensive knowledge of how to maximize speed and resource benefits with automated UI testing.
+Contact us today for a free quote.
+Email us at firstname.lastname@example.org or call +1.925.271.5555 to get started.